The Cost of Travel in Mexico: A 2023 Budget Breakdown

 My Accommodation Recommendations in Mexico

 Tulum: Ah, Tulum.
-One of the most expensive places to visit in Mexico, but bargains can still be had.
-Casa Almendro comes in at $55 a night — a steal for Tulum — and still manages to have the amenities of a luxury hotel.
+It has a reputation for being expensive, but bargains can still be had.
+Casa Almendro comes in at $51 a night — a steal for Tulum — and still manages to have the amenities of a luxury hotel.
 You’re within walking distance of the centre of Tulum, so finding a restaurant becomes a hell of a lot easier.
 You’ve got a kickass rooftop area with hammocks to lounge in.
 It’s directly opposite a market, so you can easily buy produce from there to cook, if you feel like eating in one night.
-And you can even rent bicycles to help you explore Tulum in more depth something I can’t recommend doing highly enough.
+And you can even rent bicycles to help you explore Tulum in more depth, something I can’t recommend doing highly enough.

 Puerto Vallarta: I could say this about everywhere I’ve visited in Mexico, but I love Puerto Vallarta.
 It’s so much fun!
 With a great beach and delicious food, it combines the two best aspects of Mexican life.
 But where to stay?
-I stayed in Hacienda Escondida at $68 a night, and loved its laidback vibe.
-You’ve got a lovely pool, surrounded by a beautiful garden.
-You’ve got nearby markets and street food for whenever you get hungry.
-You’ve got peace and quiet, away from the chaos of downtown.
-And you’ve got a lovely owner who is determined to make sure your stay is as perfect as it can be.
+I stayed in Garlands del Rio at $88 a night, and loved its laidback vibe right on the river.
+There’s a lovely pool and bar area, and honestly, I wish everywhere offered me chips and salsa and a margarita on arrival like this place does!
+The owner seems determined to make everyone’s stay as perfect as possible, and when you do leave the hotel, restaurants, bars, and the city’s famous beach are all close by.

 The Cost of Transportation in Mexico